l7mp/stunner/README.md

 ## Tutorials

-STUNner comes with a series of tutorials to demonstrate its use to deploy different WebRTC applications into Kubernetes.
+The below series of tutorials demonstrates how to leverage STUNner to deploy different WebRTC applications into Kubernetes.

 ### Basics